Lamborghini introduces four-day week for production workers

 ($1 = 0.9244 euros)

-(Reporting by Giulio Piovaccari and Giulia Segreti, additional reporting by Elisa Anzolin; Editing by Sharon Singleton)
+(Reporting by Giulio Piovaccari and Giulia Segreti, additional reporting by Elisa Anzolin; Editing by Sharon Singleton and Mark Potter)

 ((Giulia.Segreti@tr.com; +39.06.80307714;))